 Main disadvantages: not set up for customers to enter feedback direct and no inbuilt voting functionality

 Feature Upvote provides online idea boards with built-in voting functionality (disclaimer: this is our product).

 You can quickly and easily organise customer (or team) feedback in one place, and prioritise it with voting.

 Customers can add feedback to the board directly (saving you time) or you can make the board private with a password or Single Sign-On.
 You can also add comments to suggestion or status updates like ‘in progress’.
 Boards are available in 10+ languages.

-Feature Upvote costs $29 a month per board ($35 if you pay monthly) for unlimited contributors, multiple admin, a custom domain name and more.
+Feature Upvote costs $39/month ($49/month if you pay monthly) for unlimited contributors, multiple admin, a custom domain name and more.
 You can cancel at any time.

 Main advantages of Feature Upvote: purpose-built to organise and prioritise customer feedback through voting.
 Free 30 day trial so you can see if you like it.